oscaribv/pyaneti/README.md

 * matplotlib
 * seaborn (optional)

-We have tested this code on Linux computers with Fedora and Ubuntu.
-This code has not been tested on a MAC computer.
+We tested this code using Linux, including Fedora and Ubuntu.
+This code has not been tested on a MAC computer yet.
-But it should work by changing the compilers inside the makefile.
+Nevertheless, it should work by changing the compilers inside the makefile.
 ## Start to use it now!

 Just clone or download pyaneti.